iheart2code/iheart2code.github.io/_work/2013/future-of-collaboration-stage-demo.md

 status: publish
 type: post
 published: true
+blurb: Forward-looking demo showing the use of sensors to change communication presence/preference in Cisco Jabber.
 ---
 ## Overview

 This demo was done for a Cisco VP at Cisco Live!
 London 2013.
-It was a forward-looking demo showing the use of sensors in changing communication presence/preference in Cisco Jabber.
+It was a forward-looking demo showing the use of sensors to change communication presence/preference in Cisco Jabber.

 This demo uses a multi-touch display, an iPad, EX90 workstation, networking equipment, and several webcams to demonstrate how a user's IM presence changes based on various user postures (door open/closed, phone on desk, phone in pocket, etc).
 The multi-touch display shows a futuristic, OS-agnostic approach to collaboration and video communication.